daduke/Xymondash/README.md

   * you can override the URL parameters used to fetch the JSON data in order to modify which tests to fetch (see `xymon2json` for details)
   * the interface should be usable on mobile devices ("responsive")
   * everything is configurable: which colors and prios to see, display acknowledged tests or not, conditions for the overall background color etc
+  * you can search for hosts and display all their tests

 Installation
 ------------